shader-slang/spec/introduction.md

 ```

-Some features of the Slang language are considered \SpecDef{legacy} features.
+Some features of the Slang language are considered <dfn>legacy</dfn> features.
 The language supports these constructs, syntax, etc. in order to facilitate compatibility with existing code in other GPU languages, such as HLSL.

 \CalloutName{Legacy} callouts are used for the description of legacy features.
 These callouts are normative.